Vessel is the new work by Sue MacLaine Company, written and directed by Sue MacLaine with dramaturgical guidance and co-direction by Jonathan Burrows.

 The starting interest for the work is the Anchoress: women who 'chose' to withdraw from the world to live a solitary life of prayer and mortification.
 The anchoress might be enclosed for twenty, thirty or even fifty years within a small cell, set within a church, with small windows that allowed for particular interactions such as watching services, receiving food and then separately receiving offerings from pilgrims.
 It's popularity reached heights during the 13th century with the majority of anchorites being women perhaps because of medieval prejudices concerning women, whose unruly bodies needed to be kept under strict control.

-The work has been co-commissioned by the Attenborough Centre for Creative Arts and Battersea Arts Centre and is currently in the research & development phase funded by Arts Council England and a small bursary from The Pebble Trust
+The work has been co-commissioned by the Attenborough Centre for Creative Arts and Battersea Arts Centre with support from University of Manchester and The Place.
+The research & development was funded by Arts Council England and a small bursary from The Pebble Trust.